When entering the site and if cookies are prevented from being saved, a message must be displayed

 When evaluating commodities as part of State Street’s regular asset class selection process, we were concerned that passive investors might not be able to fully reap the diversification and inflation-hedging benefits due to the roll risks.
 Working with members of our Global Equity Beta Solutions team (GEBS), we evaluated multiple commodity indices and selected the Bloomberg Roll Select Commodity Index.
 Following a rules-based approach, the Roll Select Commodity Index seeks to limit the effects of roll risk (or “contango”), which can adversely affect passive commodity investors who are neither watching nor adjusting for the rise and fall of commodity futures.
 Since adding this asset class to our TDFs in June 2012, the Roll Select Commodity Index has outperformed the first-generation Bloomberg Commodity Index by 1.2% on an annualized basis.2

-High yield (HY) investing offers the benefits of equities and fixed income while potentially limiting the downside risks associated with both.
+High Yield: Managing Liquidity Risk High yield (HY) investing offers the benefits of equities and fixed income while potentially limiting the downside risks associated with both.
 Used properly within a glidepath, it allows a manager to increase savers’ expected balances while also protecting against longevity risk after participants have exited the workforce.

 However, HY does present the challenge of lower liquidity in the face of defined contribution (DC) cash flow requirements.
 That is, an HY indexer that uses a non-filtered index would be forced to hold illiquid HY securities that may suffer significantly in a market downturn if the indexer were forced to sell.